 Scroll down the page for issue dates.
 If you’d like to contribute an article for the magazine, or our online edition, please be sure to read this page then get in touch with us at firstname.lastname@example.org

 Pathways is for all God’s people, disciples and inquirers alike.
 It’s for the punter in the pew and people on the fringes of a regular gathered church, and also those who venture in on special occasions, if at all.
-The magazine doesn’t shy away from covering tough issues Christians face, such as human sexuality.
+The magazine doesn’t shy away from covering tough issues Christians face, such as human sexuality and assisted dying.
 We try to avoid simple answers and formulaic conclusions, and look for contributors who do the same.

 Our tone of voice is accessible, entertaining and friendly.
 Any anecdotes should be real-life only and we look for a range of voices over a publication year to portray the different traditions and churchmanship of the Anglican Church.
 At all times we look for language should be as non-churchy as possible.
 The best way to describe something in words in an accessible way is to describe it as if you were talking to a friend in the pub, or a good friend who isn’t a theology expert over coffee after church.
 When we use Bible verses they are typically from the NRSV version.

 - Pathways does not accept unsolicited content or simultaneous submissions, please always get in touch with us first to discuss the piece you’d like to write.